 - ☀️ MACHINE WASHABLE so after strenuous activity like cycle rides, rowing, fly fishing, fish handling, playing tennis, golf,...

-Another pair of fingerless kayaking gloves to check out are these from The Fishing Tree.
-They’re made for being used outdoors with SPF 50+ UV protection woven into the fabric to protect your hands and keep them safe from the sun’s radiation.
+Another good pair of fingerless kayaking gloves to check out are these from The Fishing Tree.
+These gloves are designed to be used outdoors with SPF 50+ UV protection woven into the fabric to protect your hands and keep them safe from the sun’s radiation.

-They’re made from spandex and Amara faux leather that allows your hands to breathe and give you great grip of whatever you’re holding.
+They’re made from spandex and Amara faux leather that allows your hands to breathe and give you good grip on the palm and fingers of whatever you’re holding.
 The thin but well padded design means that you won’t realise you’re even wearing them.

 Easy to put on and fully adjustable they’re a good option for anyone, no matter what wrist size you have.
 They’re also machine washable which is a good feature we like to see.
-Paddling gloves get dirty quickly and so being able to clean the easily is a good feature.
+Paddling gloves get dirty quickly and so being able to clean them easily is another important thing to look for.
+Check out the Fishing Tree Fingerless Gloves below.

 One of our favorite 3/4 finger gloves for kayaking are the NRS Guide gloves.
 Not only are they incredibly comfortable, easy to put on, warm, but they’re also one of the cheapest on the market making them a no brainer for those on a budget.

-They’re out of 1.5mm thick neoprene to ensure great insulation when you’re out on the water, without compromising mobility and dexterity.
-The palms are also made from neoprene which proves cushioning to ensure you’re hands stay free from blisters and lessen the impact on them.
+They’re out of 1.5mm thick neoprene to ensure great insulation and grip when you’re out on the water, without compromising mobility and dexterity.
+The palms are also made with neoprene which proves cushioning to ensure your hands stay free from blisters and lessen the impact on them.

 They fit snuggly over your wrists and use a fantastic hook and look system that ensures they’re securely on and prevents water from seeping down into yours hands.
-All in all a good option at an amazing price.
+All in all a good fingerless option from NRS at an amazing price.

 - UPF 50+ Sun Protection